cfengine/documentation/resources/additional-topics/application-management.markdown

 By promising carefully what package and version you want, using package_policy, package_select, and package_version, CFEngine can keep this promise by updating to the latest version of the package available in the directory repository /software_repo.
-If the available versions are all `less than' than "1.0.0", an update will not take place.
+If the available versions are all _less than_ than "1.0.0", an update will not take place.
 The package_version specification should match the versioning format of the software, whatever it is, e.g. you would write something like "1.00.00.0" if two digits were used in the two middle version